 Why is Clifton College perfect for military families?

 We are proud of our strong military tradition and that we are the school of choice for many HM Forces families.
 Our Forces community values the flexibility and individual support that our wrap around care offers day, flexi-boarders and boarding pupils.
 Currently nearly 10% of our boarders (more than 35 children) come from military families (the national average at other boarding schools is 6%).
 We offer a 20% discount for our Forces families.

 Our outstanding facilities and more than 45 extracurricular clubs and activities, such as DofE and LAMDA, offer limitless opportunities for pupils to find and follow their passions.
-While some children choose to follow careers in their parents’ footsteps (our Upper School has one of the best and largest Combined Cadet Forces in the country), others do not, and the wide range of backgrounds of our pupil population ‘allows children to develop other friendships and experience other walks of life’ (HM Forces parent).
+While some children choose to follow careers in their parents’ footsteps (our Upper School has one of the best and largest Combined Cadet Forces in the country), and the wide range of backgrounds of our pupil population ‘allows children to develop other friendships and experience other walks of life’ (HM Forces parent).